 What Golf Iron Should You Buy?

 Modern irons have been improved by the strategic placement of high-density weights and larger club heads.
-Many players looking for more forgiveness can find irons that fit their eyes and their swing needs.
+Many players looking for the most forgiving irons can find sets that fit their eyes and their swing needs.
 Knowing where your game can improve the most can lead you to your ideal iron fit.

 Budget, how often you play, how much you want to improve your swing, and your visual and feel preferences will all need to be considered when choosing a set to purchase.
 Many companies make irons that are built exactly for what you need.
 Testing different models are the best way to find what works best in your hands.
 Our lists can be great places to begin these journies.

-The best practice is to try a club out for yourself before making your final decision.
+The best practice is to try a club out for yourself before making your final decision, making sure the most forgiving irons work with your swing.
 Take an hour or two to visit a driving range or simulator facility to see what irons you hit best.
 Getting the advice of a PGA professional that can help you select clubs can expedite your search and leave you with more answer than you can find on your own.
 Ask questions and enjoy this process to better golf.
 Thanks for reading!

 - Top 6 Most Forgiving Irons of 2019